 Here are simple ways to grow your email list.
-Once you're warmed up, we'll share some marketing tips and show you the type of newsletter content that will keep your clients healthy, happy and coming back for more.
+Once you're warmed up, we'll share some marketing tips and show you the type of newsletter content that will keep your clients healthy, happy and coming back for more!

-You can collect email address offline using an iPad subscriber app.
+You can collect email addresses offline using an iPad subscriber app.
 Ask your front desk staff to collect email addresses from new and existing clients or do it yourself wherever you see fit.
 For example, you might leave the iPad by the door at the end of your class, so that people can sign up on their way out.

 To build trust and anticipation, share with customers that they will receive free tips about health and fitness, motivational material, fitness challenges, discounts, diet tips and more on a regular basis.
-Aim for once a week, but you can tailor this for your clientele.
+Aim for once a week, but you can tailor this depending on your clientele.